Daniel-Worrall/beautify/README.md

 ## Contributing

+There is a provided [githook](https://githooks.com/) that will check code formatting and specs before commiting.
+You can run `make init` or `git config core.hooksPath .githooks` to use this.

 1. Fork it (<https://github.com/Daniel-Worrall/beautify/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)